-- as part of a portfolio of financial instruments that are managed together in order to achieve short-term profits; - model and cash flow characteristics, in order to eliminate or significantly reduce the so-called "accounting mismatch".
+- held-for-trading financial assets if they are acquired for purpose of sale or repurchase in the near term or when they are initially recognized as part of a portfolio of financial instruments that are managed together in order to achieve short-term profits; - financial assets that the Group, upon initial recognition, designates as assets at fair value through profit or loss, irrespective of the business model and cash flow characteristics, in order to eliminate or significantly reduce the so-called "accounting mismatch".

 Subsequent changes in the fair value of these assets are recorded through profit or loss within the line item of net gains/losses on the change in the fair value of financial instruments.
-Interest income on coupon securities held for trading is included in the interest income within the income statement
+Interest income on coupon securities held for trading is included in the interest income within the income statement.